Multiple job-holders

 Industry

-People working in the Agriculture, forestry and fishing and Administrative and support services industries in their main job had the highest multiple job-holding rates in December 2023 (9.2% for both).
-Multiple job-holding was least common among people whose main job was in Electricity, gas, water and waste services.
+People working in the Administrative and support services industry in their main job had the highest multiple job-holding rate in June 2024 (9.5%).
+Multiple job-holding was least common among people whose main job was in Electricity, gas, water and waste services (3.5%).

 It is important to note that some industries lend themselves to multiple job-holding.
 For example, some workers in Agriculture, forestry and fishing may work several seasonal jobs for different employers in addition to their main job; and some labour hire workers may work for a number of businesses in Administrative and support services.